orkes-io/orkes-conductor-client/docs/workflow/README.md

 ### Restart workflows

 A workflow in the terminal state (COMPLETED, TERMINATED, FAILED) can be restarted from the beginning.
-Useful when retrying from the last failed task is not enough and the whole workflow needs to be started again.
+Useful when retrying from the last failed task is insufficient, and the whole workflow must be started again.

 ```java
 To Do